 If the control arm is broken, then you are going to have less weight support and the stability of the car is compromised.
 The shift and sway that happens with the vehicle mean you can lose control or worse.
 Be smart and get the car to a mechanic or somewhere you can do the proper repairs right away.

 Control arm replacement isn’t extremely pricey.
-It ranges from $150 to $400 depending on the make and model of the car, the amount of damage done, labor costs, and the mechanic you use.
+It ranges from $200 to $460 depending on the make and model of the car, the amount of damage done, labor costs, and the mechanic you use.
+Note: we have updated these cost estimates for 2023.

 You do not need to replace all the control arms at once but be aware that if one has failed, the others may not be far behind.
 Your vehicle may also need the stabilizer bar line and bushings done as well if the whole assembly has the same wear and tear.